Five Major Ways to Improve Executive Succession

 Executive succession projects can be frustratingly long.
 Four-to-six-month projects are the average when there is no ready successor.
 Weeks can elapse attracting candidates, completing interviews, and closing with the finalist candidate.
 When succession expectations are not met, CEOs, Board Directors and even investors can raise concerns about succession planning and succession effectiveness.

-Our experience indicates lengthy succession projects occur for variety of reasons.
 Proof is in looking back – the slow start, the time to organize resources, launching the search firm, the weeks to complete candidate interviews.
-Long CEO searches are prime examples also and proving how risks build up affecting enterprise performance and even viability.
+Long CEO searches are the most visible examples as delays begin affecting enterprise performance and shareholder value.

 We believe lean succession techniques similar to lean manufacturing techniques are relevant.
-Removing unproductive time and other inefficiencies means the successor onboards more quickly and gets right to strategic execution.
+Removing unproductive time and sequencing delays can mean a successor onboards more quickly and gets right to strategic execution.

 Where can an organization start with lean succession?
-First, every organization needs a succession project blueprint on the shelf defining project leadership, steps by whom and when, interview and assessment protocols, preferred on-call search firms and clear timing expectations.
-Lack of a tight project plan can add weeks to succession.
+First, every organization needs a succession project blueprint on the shelf defining project leadership, steps by whom and when, preferred on-call search firms and clear timing expectations.
+The lack of a tight project plan can add weeks to succession.

-Next, get a cracking fast start, the major time sink from delays in -- critical launch communications; indecision in informing, preparing and scheduling candidates; weeks to find and select the right search firm, getting time on executive calendars.
+Next, get a cracking fast start.
+A major time sink comes from delays in -- critical launch communications; slowness in informing, preparing and scheduling candidates; weeks to find and select the right search firm, getting time on executive calendars.
 These delays can add a month.

-It is easy to feel no crisis urgency at the beginning of an executive succession project.
-As each month passes though without a successor, urgency builds and stakeholders notice.
+It is easy to feel no critical urgency at the beginning of an executive succession project, but as each month passes though without a successor, urgency builds and stakeholders notice.
 Go lean and develop a sense of urgency.

 5. Effective Succession Requires Champions

-Research proves there is real value from effective leadership succession and real costs to poor succession.
-Many Boards and insiders feel their organization is not prepared for succession, i.e., no ready successor or no effective plan to find one or both.
-Organizations that manage succession well outperform; others pay the price with loss in value.
+Research proves real value coming from effective leadership succession and real costs to poor succession.
+Many Boards and insiders feel their organization is not prepared for succession, i.e., no ready successor or no effective plan to find one.
+Organizations that manage succession well, do outperform, others pay the price.

-Research also indicates why organizations are not prepared – succession planning has been a low priority, jammed governance agendas, stale succession plans, overwhelmed HR managers, lack of leadership commitment and not being able to translate future leadership requirements into a plan.
+Research indicates why organizations are not prepared – succession planning is a low priority, jammed governance agendas, stale succession plans, overwhelmed HR managers, lack of leadership commitment and not being able to translate future leadership requirements into a plan.
 With so much on the line, why do gaps remain and what can be done to close them.

-We have concluded organizations need a Succession Champion.
-An individual who knows succession best practices, who is a great project leader, who has authority to assign resources and accountabilities, is committed and is accepted.
-Someone recognized as an individual who can deliver results and value.
-An individual with backing from the CEO, the CHRO and at times the Board.
-Someone who gets succession and can make things happen.
+We have concluded organizations need Succession Champions.
+Individuals who know succession best practices, who are great project leaders, who have authority to assign resources and assign accountability, who are committed to meeting expectations and in a timely fashion.
+An individual with clear backing from the CEO, the CHRO and the Board.
+Someone who gets executive succession and can make things happen.

-Best Practice: Empower Succession Champions with authority, resources and commitment then reap enterprise value, performance and sustainability.
-Everyone will notice.
+Best Practice: Empower Succession Champions with authority, resources and commitment then look to derive enterprise value, performance and sustainability.
+Everyone will benefit and notice.